Evaluating Expressions with Exponents Worksheets

 These worksheets are suitable for 6th grade, 7th grade, and 8th grade children.

-Grab this exercise to give evaluating expressions involving exponents a fantastically firm foundation!
-Practice to your heart's content with expressions containing single exponential notations with whole numbers up to 5 as powers and up to 10 as bases.
+Grab these pdf exercises to give evaluating expressions involving exponents a firm foundation!
+Practice expressions containing single exponential notations with whole numbers up to 5 as powers and up to 10 as bases.

-Unleash your potential with this moderate resource for simplifying expressions containing exponents with integer bases as one of their terms.
-Recall that a negative number raised to an even power gives a positive result, and you're all set to go!
+Unleash your potential with these moderate worksheets for evaluating expressions containing exponents with integer bases as one of their terms.
+Recall that a negative number raised to an even power gives a positive result.

-Let brilliance shine through by adding to your repertoire a free level 2 worksheet that practices recognizing and simplifying expressions with two exponential notations and up to four operators.
+Let brilliance shine through by adding to your repertoire these level 2 worksheets that offer practice in recognizing and evaluating expressions with two exponential notations and up to four operators.

-Reducing to negative values, the expressions in this moderate level pdf might trip students of grade 6 and grade 7 up a bit.
-Let them keep cool and simplify the term with an exponent and then follow the order of operations to figure out the value.
+Reducing to negative values, the expressions in these moderate-level pdfs might trip grade 6 and grade 7 kids.
+Simplify the term with an exponent, and follow the order of operations to figure out the value.

-How good are your grade 7 and grade 8 students at finding a missing term in an expression?
-In this printable, rearrange the equation with the missing term as the subject, do the simplification steps in order, and solve for the unknown number.
+How good are grade 7 and grade 8 kids at finding a missing term in an expression?
+In these printables, rearrange the equation with the missing term as the subject, do the simplification, and solve for the unknown number.